-Eating well can help keep your skin healthy, heal your wound and prevent infection.
+Nourishing your body with good food that you enjoy can help keep your skin healthy, heal your wound and prevent infection.
 When your body has a wound, you need more calories, protein, fluid and certain vitamins and minerals, such as vitamin C, vitamin A, zinc and iron.

-The best source of nutrition comes from food.
 Eat often through each day.
 Try to have 3 meals and several snacks every day.
 If you have a poor appetite, eat smaller meals more often and try to eat when your appetite is the best.